Roane County License Hearing Guide

 Frequently Asked Questions

-Q: Where do I go to reinstate my license after a DUI suspension in Roane County?
-A: You can begin the reinstatement process at either the Rockwood Driver Services Center or the Drivers License Office, both located in Rockwood, TN.
-You will need to fulfill all requirements from the Tennessee Department of Safety.
+Q: Where do I go to reinstate my driver's license after a DUI suspension in Roane County?
+A: All complex administrative actions must be directed to the state-operated Driver Services Center in Rockwood.

 Top Rated Roane County DUI Attorneys